 - > To perform a blind transfer: - Steven asks you Donald to transfer him to Hilary.
 Press the BXfer softkey displayed by default during calls; if it isn't displayed, your network administrator has disabled it.
 In this case, press the := softkey and in the Call Menu that opens, navigate to and select the Blind transfer option.
+Steven is put on hold.
 The TRANSFER TO screen opens.